box/developer.box.com/content/guides/box-ai/prerequisites.md

 1. Open your application in Developer Console.
 2. Go to **Configuration** > **Application Scopes** > **Content Actions**
 3. Select the **Manage AI** scope.
 Box Platform will automatically include the scope when making the call.
-If you are added as an collaborator for a given app, but do not have Box AI Platform API access, you will see the **Manage AI** scope checked and grayed out.
+If you are added as an collaborator for a given app, but do not have Box AI API access, you will see the **Manage AI** scope checked and grayed out.
 This means the app owner has the AI scope enabled but you cannot change this setting.

     ![box ai scopes](./images/box-ai-app-scopes.png)

 4. Submit your app for [authorization or enablement][authorization].
-If you want to enable Box AI Platform API for an existing application, you must [re-authorize][reauthorization] it.
+If you want to enable Box AI API for an existing application, you must [re-authorize][reauthorization] it.

 ## Generate a developer token